Theaninova/EDDX52/README.md

 # EDDX52
 Direct Output Extension for EDDiscovery

+For a quick introduction, please refer to the wiki secion.

 IF you are interested in video updates, also consider subscribing to my YouTube channel.
 A playlist of video demos of the plugin can be found here: https://www.youtube.com/watch?v=X7Aa_dmgoHg&list=PLx_w0I1Dt0F18xxf1sGLsxxo1jC_-v9dm